-Energy production and energy use are the largest man-made sources of air pollution and greenhouse gas (GHG) emissions globally.
+Energy production and energy use are the largest human-caused sources of air pollution and greenhouse gas (GHG) emissions globally.
 As climate change emerges as the most severe human, environmental, and economic risk in the world, more stringent requirements and regulations are likely to be imposed by governments to reduce GHG emissions.
-A wide variety of energy reduction opportunities are available, including energy efficiency, renewable energy and biomass energy generation, among others, that can lead to significant cost savings for facilities.
+A wide variety of energy reduction opportunities are available, including energy efficiency, renewable energy, and biomass energy generation, among others, that can lead to significant cost savings for facilities.

 As a strict minimum, suppliers must meet the minimum requirements outlined below.
-In addition, G-Star encourages suppliers to consider setting reduction targets, identifying and implementing reduction opportunities and developing an action plan on energy consumption.